0ld-h3ad/DarkMatters-Spring2019/README.md

   * What are some activites in your life that are determined by what your smartphone/computer is able to do?
   * Think of your friends and family, if they were the designers of computer technology what would it do/look like?

 **Before Class:** Please write a response to the text, this can include questions, impressions, sketches, notes or your own ideas.
 Aim for 300 words or about half a page in standard settings.
-Please add it to the [Mar-19 folder]() on Dropbox Paper by midnight the day before class.
+Please add it to the [Week 2](https://paper.dropbox.com/folder/show/Week-2-e.1gg8YzoPEhbTkrhvQwJ2zzxYEonubJfTWDKcTv7bWAWQgaFDajvO) on Dropbox Paper by midnight the day before class.

 ## Week 3 - The Silicon Valley of Dreams  ##
 **Tuesday Mar 26, 10 AM**